Housing and Supported Independent Living during

 Our own Housing options include units, villas and single-storey homes.
 Each offers its own unique features including accessibility, assistive equipment and closeness to local amenities.

 Some of our customers live alone and some live with housemates in a Northcott supported home.
 We have taken extra steps to ensure the health and wellbeing of both customers and staff.

 Our measures to keep safe continue

-We have been asked by NSW Health to change the way that we provide support, especially in South Western Sydney.
+We have been asked by NSW Health to change the way that we provide support.
 These changes are designed to stop the spread of the virus and keep everyone safe.

 Across Northcott we are also using other measures to stay safe.

 • All of our houses have strict checks in place to ensure that visitors are kept to a minimum and that they are screened on arrival, including whether they have been to any COVID-19 hotspots or critical locations (where you must get immediately tested and self-isolate).
 You can find an up-to-date list of the hotspots and critical locations on the NSW Government website.

 • All of our staff undertake a self-evaluation process around their health every day before coming to work.
 If they are sick, they stay at home and get tested for COVID-19.
 We also check their temperature before they are allowed to enter our centres or facilities.

 • Infection control, hygiene and hand washing are all enforced and all staff have received extra compulsory training in these areas.

 • We are cleaning our homes more often and making sure that there is non-sharing of utensils, equipment and personal items.
 We are also maintaining social distancing.